Payline Data Review

 Customer Service and Technical Support:

-Phone and email support are available, and seem to stack up well based on how few complaints I’ve seen and how many merchants have actually taken the time to publicly praise Payline’s customer service.
-Overall it looks like you can count on effective support staff to help you work though problems kindly and respectfully.
+Phone and email support are available and seem to stack up well based on how few complaints I’ve seen and how many merchants have actually taken the time to publicly praise Payline’s customer service.
+Overall it looks like you can count on effective support staff to help you work through problems kindly and respectfully.

 Negative Reviews and Complaints:

-In the past three years Payline Data has had only six complaints filed with the BBB.
-This is up from the four complaints we noted in our last update.
-Payline responded to all of these complaints in a timely manner and the have all been closed to the customers’ satisfaction.
+In the past three years, Payline Data has had only eight complaints filed with the BBB.
+This is up from the six complaints we noted in our last update.
+Payline responded to all of these complaints in a timely manner.
 They have an A+ rating and are BBB accredited.

 There are few (if any) other complaints to be found across the web related to Payline Data.
 This is incredibly rare for a company as active as Payline over the course of seven years – a very good sign.